 Once you understand all these potential situations, you can make a informed decision to go ahead with laser tattoo removal.
 Removing a tattoo is a complicated process and one cannot expect it to be a simple step.
 In the majority of cases, the skin can return to the same condition as before the tattoo.
 But you must be aware that this is not 100% of the case, as like any medical grade procedure, there can be complications.
 The important thing is to choose a clinic that can minimise these complications and have healthy skin integrity post treatment.

-You can see the progress after each session at Detail Tattoo Removal in the sequence pictures below.
+You can see the progress after each session at Eden Tattoo Removal in the sequence pictures below.

 Book Your Free Consultation

 Eden Tattoo Removal has the industry leading PicoWay picosecond laser system.
 It is the quickest at 300ps and has 3 true wavelengths to treat all colours and skin types.
 Our clinicians are the most professionally trained and give expert advice on lasers as well as your skin.
 When it comes to your tattoo removal, you need to trust the expert specialists.